Father Muller Medical College: History

-Fr.
-Muller's Hospital opened its doors to the people of South Canara in 1880.
-It started when Fr.
-Augustus Muller S.J, a German Jesuit priest dispensed homeopathic medicines under a Banyan tree.
+Father Muller Hospital opened its doors to the people of South Canara in 1880.
+It was founded by Fr.
+Augustus Muller S.J, a German Jesuit priest who dispensed homeopathic medicines under a Banyan tree.
 It went on to become a Leprosy hospital (now known as the St Joseph's Leprosy Hospital) and then into a fully fledged hospital.
-It started the School of Nursing which offered diplomas in General Nursing and Midwifery (GNM) and later College of Nursing which offered degree in Bachelor of Nursing Science.
+It started the School of Nursing which offered diplomas in General Nursing and Midwifery (GNM) and later the College of Nursing which offered degree in Bachelors of Nursing Science.

 In 1989, Fr.
 Muller Institute of Medical Education and Research was duly constituted.
 Fr.
-Muller's Institute of Medical Education and Research (FMIMER) started in 1991 with postgraduate courses and then went on to include other courses under its banner, including the Bachelors in Physiotherapy (1994–95), M.Sc in Hospital Administration (1996) and Bachelor of Medicine and Surgery (MBBS) course in 1999.
-It was thereby was raised to the status of Medical College.
+Muller's Institute of Medical Education and Research (FMIMER) started in 1991 with postgraduate courses and then went on to include other courses under its banner, including Bachelors in Physiotherapy (1994–95), M.Sc in Hospital Administration (1996) and Bachelor of Medicine and Surgery (MBBS) course in 1999.
+It was thereby raised to the status of Medical College.